UzziahOsia/MIXIFY/README.md

-This is our portfolioi project for the ALX SE Foundations Program
+This is our portfolio project for the ALX SE Foundations Program